Electrical and Electronic Equipment Act

 Source: SGappa / Fotolia.com

-The aims of the Electrical and Electronic Equipment Act (ElektroG) are "to protect the environment and health" and "to conserve natural resources".
-The basic prerequisites for achieving these aims are to prevent waste and to make the most efficient use of resources possible.
+The aims of the German Electrical and Electronic Equipment Act (ElektroG) are "to protect the environment and health" and "to conserve natural resources".
+The basic prerequisites for achieving these aims are to prevent waste and an efficent, high quality recycling.
 The ElektroG also requires producers to assume responsibility for the entire life cycle of their products.

 Purpose of the ElektroG